Vivet-Software/Vivet.AI/README.md

 | BuiltInPlugins.Memory.DeduplicationMatchScoreThreshold    | double | 0.90    | Fuzzy similarity threshold for deduplication.                                                          |

 #### 📚 Knowledge
-Provides retrieval of organizational, private or scoped sources such as notes, documents, organizational records or similar.
-Requires [Embedding Knowledge](#-embedding-knowledge-service) to be configured and enabled.

-The following variables are added as plugin context from the chat request:
-- TenantId
-- SubTenantId
-- ScopeId

-##### Configuration
 ```json
 "BuiltInPlugins": {
   "Knowledge": {